julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 ## Ambiguous

-- The two patterns are closely related but serve different functions:
-  - sequencing determines what comes next;
-  - execution conditions determine how, when, where, and with what evidence it will happen.
+- The two patterns are closely related but serve different functions: sequencing determines what comes next; execution conditions determine how, when, where, and with what evidence it will happen.
-- Broad expectations such as “be a leader” or “focus more” were excluded because they were not executable.
+- Broad expectations such as "be a leader" or "focus more" were excluded because they were not executable.
 - Reused anti-patterns were avoided when possible so this node remained distinct from authentic responsibility and accountability agreements.

 # Node 2.5 — Reflection & Metacognition

 ## In

-- Identify the conditions affecting performance
+- **BL-039:** Identify the conditions affecting performance.
-- Extract a reusable learning strategy from experience
+- **BL-040:** Extract a reusable learning strategy from experience.
-- Diagnose whether the barrier is strategy, instructional fit, or system failure
+- **BL-041:** Diagnose whether the barrier is strategy, instructional fit, or system failure.

 ## Out